 A perfect ten!

-- Still made time to take a distinctive approach to the project, with our creative team bringing their ideas to the table for an original angle;
+- Took a distinctive approach to the project, with our creative team bringing their ideas to the table for an original angle;

 - Utilised client resources as much as possible, using true conversations to guide our scripting so learners were presented with realistic scenarios; and